What are Career Academies?

 During each session, the first 15 minutes will be a whole group overview followed by breakout sessions to visit all academies.

 Academy of Business and Marketing (Clarksville High School)

 Academy of Plant and Animal Systems (Montgomery Central High School)

 Academy of Media Arts and Technology (Rossview High School)

-Academy of Criminal Justice and Homeland Security (West Creek High School)
+Academy of Law and Criminal Justice (West Creek High School)